pocomane/brewed-in-the-apocalypse/bita.md

 TODO : describe what a "Scene" is, what it means it is "Suspended" or "closed" ???

 "When ... session" is the trigger, so the rest, the result text, must be done at the beginning of a session.
-Note that since this is a scenarist move, "You" in the text is the scenarist.
+The move will talk directly to the player, specifying if it is the scenarist or a protagonist, so in this example "You" is the scenarist.
 Here the move just said that the scenarist can say anything ey like about the fiction, until there are no imminent threats for the protagonists.
 How the discussion is moved to the others?
 We have the following scenarist move:

-__Ask what they do__ - when you are speaking and you have nothing else to say, ask to one ore more characters in the current scene what they do next.
+__Ask what they do__ - when you, the scenarist, are speaking and you have nothing else to say, ask to one ore more characters in the current scene what they do next.

 ```
 Scenarist: Nick try to escape from the backdoor.
 What do you do?